phproberto/plg_sys_mootable/README.md

 Features
 ---------------
 * Mootools can be enabled or disabled by default.
-* To enable/disable Mootools just edit the menu and set "Mootools enable/disable" to No.
+* You can enable/disable Mootools when editing menu items.
+* Nulls any window.addEvent calls.
+* Removes JCaption calls

 Version
 ---------------
-**Plugin version:** 1.0.2
+**Plugin version:** 1.0.3

 Install